mwolson/emacs-shared/doc/install.md

 ## Install gopls

 You'll need to [install gopls](https://github.com/golang/tools/blob/master/gopls/README.md#installation) in order to support language server features for C/C++.
-On Mac, install the `gopls` package from homebrew.
+On Mac, install the `go` and `gopls` packages from homebrew.
 For Windows, we've already done this for Windows in the `Install MSYS2` section.

 ## Install ninja